Luannadc/html-css-js-Notes/Html.md/Html-introduction.md

 ````
 <a href="https://www.adoption.io/">Adoption Saves</a>
 ````
-The href attribute is where we add URL that can be visited when the hyperlinked text is clicked.
+The href attribute is where we add URL that can be visited when the hyperlinked text is clicked.<br>
 We can also use the target attribute and set it to "_blank" to make the link open in a new browser tab:
 ```
 <a href="https://www.adoption.io/"target="_blank">Adoption Saves</a>